begarivivek/Hydration-Expense-Tracker/README.md

 # 💧 Hydration Expense Tracker

-A simple and efficient web app built using **PHP** and **MySQL** to manage and split the cost of water bubble purchases among roommates.
+A simple and efficient web app built using **HTML**, **CSS** and **JavaScript** to manage and split the cost of water bubble purchases among roommates.
 Designed to track expenses, ensure transparency, and make monthly bill-splitting easy.

 ---